AutoWorld: Learning Multi-Agent Traffic Simulation with Self-Supervised World Models: Introduction

-In summary, our \textbf{main contributions} are: (1) We propose AutoWorld, a novel two-stage traffic simulation framework that harnesses world models to exploit \textit{unlabeled data} for behavior generation, paving the way for scaling traffic simulation performance with unlabeled data.
-(2) We introduce a motion-aware latent supervision objective that emphasizes dynamic scene elements, enabling fully self-supervised world model training without semantic annotations.
-(3) We introduce a cascaded latent diversity strategy, a training-free inference-time approach that enhances the diversity of simulated scenarios while maintaining high realism.
-(4) We demonstrate the effectiveness of AutoWorld on the Waymo Open Sim Agents Challenge; AutoWorld achieves the best rank on the primary metric.
-(5) Through extensive experiments, we show that world-model latents are informative and that latent diversity sampling effectively leverages them to improve simulation realism.
+In summary, our \textbf{main contributions} are: (1) We propose AutoWorld, a traffic simulation framework that grounds traffic simulation in raw sensor observations through a self-supervised LiDAR world model, addressing the fundamental limitations of trajectory-based approaches.
+(2) We introduce a motion-aware latent supervision objective that emphasizes dynamic scene elements, enabling fully self-supervised world model training without semantic labels.
+(3) We propose a cascaded latent sampling strategy based on a quality-weighted DPP that promotes structured exploration of the joint latent space of both models at inference.
+(4) Extensive experiments on WOSAC demonstrate AutoWorld's competitive simulation realism without realism-driven finetuning.
+AutoWorld achieves stronger gains under partial observability, scales more effectively with additional raw LiDAR than trajectory-only and LiDAR-conditioning baselines, and ablations validate its main components.